Xavier Jayakumar Arulanandam: Political career

+After fail elected in Parliamentary seat, he has contested the Selangor State Legislative Assembly seat, Seri Andalas.
+Fate has sided with him and won the seat in the 2008 Selangor state election.
+After winning, he was appointed a Member of the Selangor State Executive Council and was in charge of Health, Plantation Workers, Poverty and Friendly Government portfolio.

+In the 2013 Selangor state election, he managed to defend the Seri Andalas seat in a 5-cornered contest and was not appointed as Member of the Selangor State Executive Council.

-Minister of Land, Water and Natural Resources
+Minister of Water, Land and Natural Resources (2018–2020)

 He had proposed to amend the National Land Code passed in 2014 which allows the ownership of land to foreign citizens and companies through Section 433B with the approval of the state government.

 On 1 May 2019, Xavier gave himself a rating of seven to eight out of 10 for his performance as the Water, Land and Natural Resources Minister in the Pakatan Harapan government, after being in the position for about a year.